 - Create / Own the Product Vision

-- Identify customer challenges and come up with the requirements, arrange them in order of priority, and add them to the backlog.
+- Identify customer challenges and develop the requirements, arrange them in order of priority, and add them to the backlog.

 - Maps the production processes and oversees the same to ensure that the development team has clarity on what to work

 - Participates in the required framework-specific events to oversee the product creation alignment with the product roadmap

 - Be available for the Scrum team to answer questions.